Living in the Midwest it was bound to happen sometime and tonight was that sometime. I hit my first deer… or rather, a deer hit me!

 The vehicle is still driveable.
 I’ll patch up the quarter panel damage and hit up a junk yard for a replacement side mirror.
 It might not look brand new but it’ll get me to work and back which is really all I need.

 Deer are beautiful animals.
 It’s cool to see them in the tree line as you drive by.
-I have fond memories of bottle feeding the newborn fawns that my buy modafinil brisbane.
+I have fond memories of bottle feeding the newborn fawns that my Grandfather raised.
 I’m not a big fan of when they wander out on the road.

 That was the first deer I’ve hit in 25 years of driving.
 I certainly hope it was the last!